Extreme Championship Wrestling: Cross-promotion with the WWF and USWA

-On April 13, 1997, ECW broadcast their first pay-per-view (PPV) wrestling card Barely Legal, highlighted by Terry Funk defeating Raven to win the ECW World Heavyweight Championship.
+Gaining access to pay-per-view broadcasting

+After approximately 18 months of negotiating with pay-per-view providers, ECW broadcast their first pay-per-view (PPV) wrestling card, Barely Legal, on April 13, 1997, highlighted by Terry Funk defeating Raven to win the ECW World Heavyweight Championship.
+Gaining access to PPV was seen both internally and externally as a major milestone for ECW as it added a major revenue stream to the company in addition to greatly expanding the size of the company's audience.
+Although Barely Legal was broadcast from the ECW arena, ECW's transition to PPV would see ECW gaining access to much larger venues.
+For example, ECW's November to Remember 1997 PPV just months later saw the company perform before 4,634 fans at the Golden Dome in Monaca, Pennsylvania.

 In June 1997, the company's Wrestlepalooza '97 event featured Raven's final ECW match before leaving for WCW.
 In this match, Tommy Dreamer finally beat Raven, his longtime nemesis.
 Dreamer's celebration was short-lived, though, as Jerry Lawler, along with Sabu and Rob Van Dam showed up to attack Dreamer.
 This set up a match between Dreamer and Lawler at the pay-per-view, 1997 Hardcore Heaven, on August 17, which was won by Dreamer.
 ECW continued through 1998 and early 1999 with a string of successful pay-per-views.